SmokinCaterpillar/blog/2017_01_22_lightning/lightning.md

 ![channel](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/2017_01_22_lightning/channel.jpg)

 * First, both, Alice and Bob, need to deposit a collateral, for example 1 BTC, via a so called "opening transaction" to the payment channel.
 The channel itself is a multi-signature transaction controlled by both parites.
-This happens "on chain", i.e. this first deposit needs to be processed by the Bitcoin miners.
+This happens *on chain*, i.e. this first deposit needs to be processed by the Bitcoin miners.

 * All following transactions, however, can be executed "off chain".
 For instance, Alice wants to pay 0.5 BTC to Bob.
 So they create a new "commitment transaction" invalidating the original "opening transaction" and now attributing 1.5 BTC to Bob and the remaining 0.5 BTC to Alice.
 To emphasize this again, this transaction does not need to be processed by the blockchain.
 Only Alice and Bob store a private copy of the transaction.